History of Argentina (1916–1930): Overview

-Conservative forces dominated Argentine politics until 1916, when their traditional rivals, the Radicals, led by Hipólito Yrigoyen, won control of the government through the first national elections made at universal male suffrage, due to the 1912 Sáenz Peña Law.
-745,000 citizens were allowed to vote, on a total population of 7.5 million (immigrants, who constituted much of the population, were not allowed to vote), of which 400,000 abstained themselves.
+Conservative forces dominated Argentine politics until 1916, when their traditional rivals, the Radicals, led by Hipólito Yrigoyen, won control of the government through the 1916 presidential election, the first national elections in Argentine history conducted by secret ballot (and compulsory voting), only for men, established by the Sáenz Peña Law of 1912.
+745,000 citizens were allowed to vote, on a total population of 7.5 million (women and immigrants, who constituted most of the population, were not allowed to vote), of which 400,000 abstained themselves.
 Yrigoyen, however, only obtained 45% of the votes, which did not allow him a majority in Parliament, where the conservatives remained the first force.
 Thus, on 80 draft laws proposed by the executive, only 26 were voted by the conservative majority.
 The moderate agricultural reform was refused by the Parliament, as well as a tax on interests and the creation of a Bank of the Republic (which was to have the missions of the current Central Bank).